menu icon

 Instructions

 • Pre-wash all of your fabrics.
 A sturdy cotton or broadcloth is ideal.
-If your selection is limited and you can only find a thin fabric that is ok.
+If your selection is limited and you can only find a thin fabric, that's okay.
 Most sections of the apron are doubled (which is why you are cutting 2 pieces for the skirt and 2 pieces for the apron front) and should hold up well through many washings.

 You will need about 1 ½ yards (in varying colors) of fabric for each apron.
 It is better to have more than you will need than not enough, so I would suggest purchasing 1 yard for the skirt and ¾ yard for each color after that.